NeoTech/CV/README.md

 As I embark on the next chapter of my career, I am confident that the valuable insights and expertise garnered from my past endeavors will serve as a strong foundation for continued success.

+During the period between 2001 and 2010, I delved into the dynamic world of PHP and JavaScript development, gaining extensive expertise in these technologies.
+My proficiency in PHP and JavaScript allowed me to create robust and scalable web solutions, meeting the ever-evolving demands of the digital landscape.

+With a focus on Microsoft Azure, I harnessed the power of cloud computing to deliver efficient and reliable web applications.
+Leveraging Azure's capabilities, I seamlessly integrated various services and components, ensuring optimal performance and scalability for my clients' projects.

+As a meticulous problem solver, troubleshooting became an inherent part of my skill set.
+I honed my ability to identify and resolve complex technical issues, ensuring seamless functionality and minimizing downtime for web-based systems.
+Whether it was debugging code, diagnosing server-related challenges, or optimizing performance, I consistently demonstrated my dedication to delivering top-notch solutions.

+Virtualization emerged as a key aspect of my skill set during this period.
+By leveraging virtualization technologies, I effectively maximized hardware resources, enhanced server performance, and facilitated the smooth operation of web applications.
+Through virtualization, I provided cost-effective and scalable solutions, ensuring optimal utilization of computing resources.

+E-commerce became an integral part of my repertoire, as I successfully developed and implemented secure and user-friendly online shopping platforms.
+By utilizing industry-standard e-commerce frameworks and integrating secure payment gateways, I enabled my clients to establish robust online businesses and drive revenue growth.

+Software development was at the core of my skill set during this timeframe.
+I embraced agile methodologies, ensuring streamlined development cycles and rapid deployment of web-based applications.
+By adhering to best practices and employing innovative approaches, I consistently delivered high-quality software solutions tailored to meet the specific needs of each client.

+Operating within a Linux environment, I harnessed the power of this open-source operating system to create stable and secure web solutions.
+My proficiency in Linux administration, coupled with my expertise in PHP and JavaScript, allowed me to optimize server performance, implement robust security measures, and ensure seamless operation of web applications.

+As I reflect upon this period of my career, I am proud of the breadth and depth of my skills in PHP and JavaScript development.
+I am confident that these skills, coupled with my entrepreneurial spirit and commitment to excellence, will continue to drive my success in the ever-evolving landscape of web development.

 #### Skills:
 Microsoft Azure · Troubleshooting · Virtualization · E-commerce · Software Development · Linux